Fiume o morte!: Production

 Director Igor Bezinović grew up in Rijeka.
 Regarding his approach for the film, he stated, "It's like a history lesson but retold in a fun way.
 In high school, I didn't like history that much because I didn't have a good storyteller, and history is basically about the art of telling a story.
 You can combine storytelling with facts, and it doesn't have to be terribly boring.
 It can be fun."
+Bezinović has said he was struck by how differently D'Annunzio is remembered depending on who is telling the story: in Rijeka's Italian-language schools he is studied as a literary figure, while in the city's Croatian-language schools, attended by the majority of residents, he is not taught at all.